ibrod83/javascript-binary-converter/README.md

 #### Converting raw bytes

 Just like you can get bytes from other formats, you can convert bytes to others.
-Currently, this can be done only with an array of strings, each representing a byte:
+Currently, this can be done only with an array of strings, each representing a byte.
+Some of the methods available:

+#### Bytes to image
 ```javascript
   var bytes = ['11111111', '11011011', '11110111']
 ```